Summary

 Design Principles

-- Provider-side transparency: Providers advertise capability; the runtime class selection (default vs kata) is handled automatically by the provider software.
+- Provider-side transparency: Providers advertise capability; the runtime class selection and TEE platform detection are handled automatically by the provider software.

-- GPU as a first-class concern: GPU confidential computing is not an afterthought.
-The spec addresses GPU passthrough, CC-on mode, and composite attestation as core components.
+- GPU as a first-class concern: GPU confidential computing is expressed via the

 Specification